Processor: Apple M2 Pro (12-core CPU, 19-core GPU)

 This likely won't make much difference for most, but for true multi-monitor fiends the Mac mini with M2 Pro can support up to three external displays, two via Thunderbolt (at up to 6K resolution and 60Hz refresh rate) and one via HDMI (at up to 4K/60Hz).
-The HDMI port is also capable of supporting one 8K display with a refresh rate of up to 240Hz, which is remarkably high on both counts.
-I don't think anyone even makes an 8K display with a 240Hz refresh rate, but if you happen to find one some day, the Mac mini M2 Pro can support it.
+The HDMI port is also capable of supporting one 8K display with a refresh rate of up to 60Hz or a 4K display with a refresh rate of up to 240Hz, which is remarkably high on both counts.

 The entry-level Mac mini is no slouch in this department either, and it can support up to two external displays at up to the same resolutions (6K via Thunderbolt 4, 4K via HDMI).
-However, the entry-level Mac mini can't support an 8K/240Hz display — only the M2 Pro model can handle that.
+However, the entry-level Mac mini can't support an 8K or 240Hz display — only the M2 Pro model can handle that.

 Mac mini M2 review: Performance

 In my time using the Mac mini M2 for work and play, I've found it (and the upgraded M2 Pro chip inside) to be more than capable of handling just about anything I throw at it.
 I had no trouble flipping between 30+ tabs in Chrome and Safari while listening to music and playing a game in windowed mode, with apps like Lightroom opening nigh-instantaneously.